 Samen optrekken

-Kloeze zit sinds 2021 in het bestuur van CWM.
+Kloeze zit sinds 2021 in het bestuur van CMW.
 Hoe ziet ze de komende vier jaar als voorzitter voor zich?

 Fundament gelegd